-TERMINALS: DPS 4 will support TTY-like, asynchronous, unbuffered terminals such as TTY33/36/37/38, TN300,

-► TTU8124/8126, TE318, DTS7200, and DTU7170; VIP-like, synchronous, buffered terminals such as VIP7700/7760, VIP7001/7006, VIP7250/7255, VIP 7852, KDS7255/7265, KDU7250, and Incoterm's 770/RDE; Olivetti synchronous buffered terminals such as TCV260/275, TC349 BI, and TC380/800; and other processors and terminals that support IBM's Binary Synchronous Communications protocol including Honeywell Series 60 Level 61, 62, 64, and 66; IBM's System/370 computers and 3741 terminals; and Olivetti's TCV275 terminals in BSC3 mode.
+TERMINALS: DPS 4 will support TTY-like, asynchronous, unbuffered terminals such as TTY33/36/37/38, TN300, TTU8124/8126, TE318, DTS7200, and DTU7170; VIP-like, synchronous, buffered terminals such as VIP7700/7760, VIP7001/7002, KDS7255/7265, KDU7250, Olivetti synchronous buffered terminals such as TCV260/275, TC349 BI, and TC380/800; and other processors and terminals that support IBM's Binary Synchronous Communications protocol including Honeywell Series 60 Level 61, 62, 64, and 66; IBM's System/370 computers and 3741 terminals; and Olivetti's TCV275 terminals in BSC3 mode.

 The number of terminals that can be connected to a single line depends on the terminal class.
 Unbuffered terminals (TTYlike) must be used in point-to-point connections, one terminal to a line.
 Buffered terminals (VIP-like and ISO-like) are used in multipoint connections, with several terminals on a single line.
-Computer systems must be used in point-topoint connections, with only one system per line at a time.
+Computer systems must be used in point-to-point connections, with only one system per line at a time.
 The GCOS communications system permits different types of terminals to be mixed in the same job stream.